gvwilson/thirdbit/src/fiction/still-book/index.md

 The doctor straightened up.
 "Well, as far as I can tell, she's as sound as the day she was made," he said to Ramble.
-"Her clockwork seems fine---no scraping or odd jingles that I can hear.
+"Her clockwork seems fine—no scraping or odd jingles that I can hear.
 That dent in her cheek, now, that's going to leave a mark, but it's not really very serious.
 I'm sure you can mend it as well as I could."